 The central showers are closed for remodeling.
 The Staff Area shower house is off-limits to participant campers.
-There are male and female bathrooms at Henson Hall.
-Every campsite has a latrine.
+There are male and female bathrooms at both Henson Hall and Dining Hall.
+Every campsite has a latrine with hot showers.
 Latrine use will be coordinated within each site and adult leaders in those sites are responsible for ensuring that all Youth Protection guidelines are being met at all times.